Joseph-RF/TopDownShooter/README.md

 Enemies will appear at the edges of the screen and move in a straight line towards you.
 If enemies reach you they will deal damage, lowering your health.
 Once your health reaches zero, game over.

-Defend yourself be shooting at the enemies by aiming with your cursor and clicking to fire.
+Defend yourself from the waves of enemies by shooting at them by aiming with your cursor and clicking to fire.

+---
+*Requirements*

+In order to run this code, you need to properly install and link SFML.

+I recommend the following tutorial by [EOD - Ethan](https://www.youtube.com/watch?v=lFzpkvrscs4).

 ## Preview